Matt Clark (actor)

-Matt Clark (born November 25, 1936) is an American actor, director, and screenwriter.
+Matt Clark (born November 25, 1936) is an American actor.
 He is best known for his roles in Western films.

 Early life

 Clark was born in Washington, D.C., the son of Theresa (née Castello), a teacher, and Frederick William Clark, a carpenter.
-After serving in the United States Army, he attended George Washington University, but later dropped out.
+After serving in the U.S. Army, he attended George Washington University before dropping out.

 Career

 After working at various jobs, he joined a local D.C. theatre group.
 He later became a member of New York's Living Theatre company and worked off-Broadway and in community theatre in the late 1950s.

 Clark directed the 1988 film Da, as well as one episode from the television series CBS Schoolbreak Special and two episodes from the television series Midnight Caller.
 He also wrote the story for the 1970 film Homer.